 learning sequence for Level 7 in English, demonstrates how literacy teaching strategies can be used in a sequence.

-learning sequence tool is also available to assist in the planning of science and literacy across a series of lessons.
+learning sequence tool is also available to assist in the planning of English and Literacy across a series of lessons.

 - Love, K., Baker, G. & Quinn, M. (2008).
 LASS: Literacy Across the School Subjects